 Implementation of ASP core elements in acute care hospitals is tracked annually by CDC through the NHSN Patient Safety Component Annual Hospital Survey.
 Through a data use agreement, ASP data for Minnesota hospitals are available to MDH.
-In Minnesota, the proportion of hospitals meeting all seven core elements has consistently increased since 2015 and, in 2022, was slightly below (96%) the national implementation average (97%), (Figure 11).
+In Minnesota, the proportion of hospitals meeting all seven core elements has consistently increased since 2015 and, in 2023, was slightly below (94%) the national implementation average (96%), (Figure 11).

-This difference is influenced by Minnesota's relatively greater proportion of critical access hospitals (CAHs) than the wider U.S., as defined by CMS.
-In 2022, CAHs represented 58% of the 121 Minnesota hospitals reporting to NHSN compared with 27% CAH among 4,653 hospitals nationwide.
-CAHs are small, serve non-urban populations, and tend to have fewer available operational resources, which can impact the implementation of program changes.
-In 2022, 94% of CAHs met all 7 core elements compared to 98% of General Acute Care hospitals (Figure 12).
+This difference is influenced by Minnesota's relatively greater proportion of critical access hospitals (CAHs) than the wider U.S. As defined by CMS, CAHs are small, serve non-urban populations, and tend to have fewer available operational resources, which can impact the implementation of program changes.
+In 2023, 91% of CAHs met all seven core elements compared to 100% of general acute care hospitals (Figure 12).
+Tracking was the least implemented core element (93%) in CAHs (Figure 13).